erickhouse/deprecated-docs/network/networking.md

 |SCTP| The future of TCP where multiple connections can be stream concurrently|
 |Router|
 |Switch|
+|SSL| Secure Socket Layer, an enhancement to TCP that occurs at the application layer.
 |Mac Address| a 48 bit address that is assigned to your computer by the hardware manufacturer
 |Modem|
 |Edge|A host computer at the edge of the network
 |Edge Router| The router at the edge of the network
+|Ethernet| Creates a network of computers (LAN) connected by physical copper wires
+|Ack|A response from the receiver of a packet that the transmission was succesful (tcp)
+|FTP| File Transfer Protocol

 ## Open Questions